-In accordance with IFRS 16, the Company has recognized a ROU asset (note 8) for its office premises with a corresponding lease liability which is initially measured at the present value of the future lease payments.
+In accordance with IFRS 16, the Company has recognized a ROU asset (note 10) for its office premises with a corresponding lease liability which is initially measured at the present value of the future lease payments.
 The Company then recognizes interest expense on lease liability.

 In order to calculate the present value of the future lease payments, the Company has used a discount rate of 12% which represents its incremental borrowing rate.
-Prior to the adoption of IFRS 16, this lease was accounted for as an operating lease.